aawaheed/magic/README.md

 The above C# code is 303 tokens.
 The Hyperlambda equivalent is 30 tokens.
 The declarative aspect of Hyperlambda makes you on average 5 to 10 times more productive, and reduces your technical debt by 80 to 90 percent.

 Hyperlambda has been [officially recognised by Microsoft in several articles](https://learn.microsoft.com/en-us/archive/msdn-magazine/2017/june/csharp-make-csharp-more-dynamic-with-hyperlambda), and is currently being used by thousands of companies and individuals all over the world to solve software development backend problems.
-Hyperlambda is async to the bone, and have scalability and performance traits that's almost on pair with C# and .Net 9.
+Hyperlambda is also async to the bone, and have scalability and performance traits that's almost on pair with C# and .Net 9.
+In fact, Hyperlambda is 5% _faster_ than C# combined with Entity Framework.

 ## AI Agents